Alaska: Deep Backcountry

 This trek is led by expert local guides with deep experience in Alaska's backcountry.
 Most gear is provided for us.
 We'll sleep in expedition-quality tents and help set up camp each day.
 We’ll carry backpacks (30-40lbs) with our individual gear and a portion of the group gear.
 Our guides prepare all meals.

 True wilderness.
 Epic exploration.
 Deep backcountry.
 Cultural immersion.
-We’ve scoured the earth for hidden gems and in 2019 we are inviting you to join us on one of these exclusive trips designed by Modern Adventure in collaboration with BACKPACKER magazine.
+We’ve scoured the earth for hidden gems and invite you to join us on one of these exclusive trips designed by Modern Adventure in collaboration with BACKPACKER magazine.
 Let's explore the trails less traveled, together.

 Day by Day

 The adventure begins!
-We meet in Anchorage, check our gear, then head out on a gorgeous plane ride down the wild coast of the peninsula.
-After a stop for lunch on Lake Clark’s shores, we fly again, this time over moraine, snaking freshwater rivers, sprawling snow-capped mountains and glacial lakes into the remote north corner of the remote Katmai National Park to begin our exploits in the serious Alaskan wild — over 4 million acres of spruce forests, rushing rivers and wild mountains.
+We meet in Anchorage, check our gear, then head out on a gorgeous bush-plane ride down the wild coast of the peninsula.
+After a stop for lunch on Lake Clark’s shores, we fly again, this time in a float plane over snaking freshwater rivers and sprawling snow-capped mountains into the remote northern corner of Katmai, to begin our exploits in the serious Alaskan wild.

 Day 1: 3 miles, 2 hours hiking, 1,000′ elevation gain

-The next morning, we rise early for a hot breakfast, then hike past small spring-fed lakes and creeks to the Moraine Creek headwaters.
-Our campsite is near some of Alaska’s most vigorous salmon waters.
+The next morning, we rise early for a hot breakfast, then hike past small spring-fed lakes and creeks surrounded by spectacular peaks.
+Our route rises in broad tundra, through broad valleys and sweeping views out to the horizon.

 Katmai isn’t the only patch of remote glory on the peninsula.
-Today we’ll rise for breakfast, then hear something surprising: our float plane, descending to Mirror Lake.
-Our private float plane will whisk us to Farm Lodge’s lakeside cabins at Port Alsworth, on the namesake lake of Lake Clark National Park.
+Today we’ll rise for breakfast, then hear something surprising: our float plane, descending to pick us up.
+Our float plane will take us to Farm Lodge’s lakeside cabins at Port Alsworth, on the namesake lake of Lake Clark National Park.
 Bigger than Connecticut (and a national park only since 1980), Lake Clark sees just a few thousand visitors a year, often coming to paddle in the paradise of the lake.

-First, let’s be honest, we’ll hit the showers then have time to look for more wildlife, hike or paddle on the lake before gathering for a celebratory dinner to tally our bear tales over a table-full of home-cooked Alaskan fare.
+First, let’s be honest, we’ll hit the showers then have time to explore, hike or paddle on the lake before gathering for a celebratory dinner of home-cooked Alaskan fare.

 Alas, our time in this patch of paradise is over.
 We pack up for our flight back to Anchorage, bid a fond farewell to our new group of friends, bonded over Alaska’s great wild, with backcountry memories to share for years to come.
 Until next time!